rogorido/sistercities/sistercities.md

 ```

 I do not want to explain the query itself, since you have already excellent tutorials.
+All queries for all EU countries can be found here.

 With the data we can find in Wikidata a great deal of empirical questions can be posed.